GradientTim/aaa-lang/README.md

 ## Why AAA?
 Here's a list of features that don't really matter:

 - **Syntax so intuitive, you'll forget how to write English.** (But seriously, it's like reading a toddler's fever dream.)
 - **Readability?
 Who needs it?
-We have only A's!** (Because nothing says professional codebase like a sprinkling of poop emojis.)
+We have only A's!** (Because nothing says more about a professional code base than a series of A's)
 - **A built-in coffee maker.** (Just kidding, that would be useful.
 This is AAA, remember?)

 ## Who is AAA for?